 - Vistra, on behalf of TXU, and Ambit Energy: Payment flexibility and payment assistance may be offered.
 Learn more here and here, respectively.

 - Tri-Eagle Electric: Customers are encouraged to reach out if experiencing financial difficulties.
 Deferred payment plans may be offered.
 Learn more here.

 - Atmos Energy is currently offering solutions to help pay for gas bills and past due balances.
 Customers are strongly encouraged to call 2-1-1 or the Atmos Energy customer service line at 888-286-6700 to set up a payment plan or inquire about financial assistance programs before disconnections resume.
 Learn more here.

-- Charter Communications will continue to offer Spectrum Internet Assist to eligible, low-income households.
-Wi-Fi hotspots have also been opened for public use.
+- Charter Communications will continue to offer Spectrum Internet Assist to eligible, low income households.
+Wi-Fi hotspots have also been made available for public use.
 Learn more here.

 - AT&T is temporarily expanding Access from AT&T eligibility through 12/31/21 based on income as well as for households participating in National School Lunch and Head Start programs.
 Additionally, they are waiving home internet data overage fees.
 Learn more here.

 - Garland Residents – Public Wi-Fi is now available at most City buildings, including libraries, recreation centers, City Hall, theaters and more.
 Even while the buildings are closed, the Garland Public Wi-Fi coverage extends outside and is available for free.
 Find a list of locations here.

 - Hereis a list of open food pantries inclusive of hours.